I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vhf/nf-vhf-vhfstart.md

 ## Remarks

 Virtual HID Framework (VHF) does not invoke any callback functions implemented by the HID source driver until the source driver calls <b>VhfStart</b>.
 A callback can get invoked before <b>VhfStart</b> returns.
 After this call succeeds, the driver can  submit reports.
-The HID source driver must not invoke any VHF method until after <b>VhfStart</b> returns successfully</p>
+The HID source driver must not invoke any VHF method until after <b>VhfStart</b> returns successfully

 ## Requirements
 | &nbsp; | &nbsp; |